 No

 DATE OF ISSUANCE: EFFECTIVE DATE:

-OWNER: NEW YORK STATE ELECTRIC & GAS CORP.
-ENGINEER: CONTRACTOR: Contract / Work Order: Name of Site:
+OWNER: NEW YORK STATE ELECT ENGINEER: CONTRACTOR: RP.

+Contract / Work Order: Name of Site: Project No.

-You are directed to make the following changes to the Construction Sub-Agreement Documents:
+You are directed to make the following cl hanges to the Cons struction Sub-Agreement Documents:

 Reasons for Change Order:

 Attachments:

 CHANGE IN CONTRACT PRICE CHANGE IN CONTRACT TIMES

 Original Contract Price Date for Substantial Completion:

+Net Increase (Decrease) from previous Orders ous Change Date for Completion and Readiness for Final Payment:

+No ::

+Contract Price prior to this Change Order :

+Net increase (decrease) of this Change Or

+\$ ------------------------------------ Orders:

 \$

-Net Increase (Decrease) from previous Change Date for Completion and Readiness for Final Payment:

-Orders

-No to:

-\$

-Contract Price prior to this Change Order:

-\$

-Net increase (decrease) of this Change Order:

-\$

-Contract Price with all approved Change Orders:

-\$

-RECOMMENDED:

-ACCEPTED:

-APPROVED:
+RECOMMENDED: ACCEPTED: APPROVED:

-By: Engineer's Representative By: CONTRACTOR

-CONTRACTOR
+By:Engineer's Representative TRACTOR By:------------------------------------

-Date: Date:
+Date Date: Date:

-By: